Transformer oil: Mineral oil alternatives

-Pentaerythritol tetra fatty acid natural and synthetic esters have emerged as an increasingly common mineral oil alternative, especially in high-fire-risk applications such as indoors due to their high fire point, which can be over 300 C. They are biodegradable, but however are more expensive than mineral oil.
-Natural esters have poor oxidation stability of approximately 48-hours compared to 500-hours for Mineral oils.
+Pentaerythritol tetra fatty acid synthetic and natural esters have emerged as an increasingly common mineral oil alternative, especially in high-fire-risk applications such as indoors due to their high fire point, which are over 300 C. They are biodegradable, but are more expensive than mineral oil.
+Natural esters have lower oxidation stability in the 120C oxygen saturated test of approximately 48-hours compared to 500-hours for Mineral oils, and are therefore used in closed transformers.

-Hermetic seals become an issue for larger transformers due to thermal expansion and contraction.
-Mid-size and large power transformers will typically have a conservator and even if a rubber bag is employed the use of natural ester should be carefully considered because if there is oxygen ingress the natural ester will experience much faster oxidation than utilities are accustomed to with mineral oils.
-Silicone or fluorocarbon-based oils, which are even less flammable, are also used, but they are more expensive than esters, and less biodegradable.
+Hermetic seals are important for larger transformers due to thermal expansion and contraction.
+Mid-size and large power transformers will typically have a conservator and employ a rubber bag with the use of natural ester to reduce oxygen ingress and prevent the natural ester from experiencing a faster oxidation than utilities are accustomed to with mineral oils.
+Silicone or fluorocarbon-based oils, which are even less flammable, are also used, but they are more expensive than esters.

-Researchers are experimenting with vegetable-based formulations, using coconut oil for instance.
-As yet these are unsuitable for use in cold climates or for voltages over 230 kV.
+There are over 3 million transformers in service with vegetable-based formulations, using soy or rapeseed based formulations in up to 500 kV transformers so far.
+However, coconut oil-based formulations are unsuitable for use in cold climates or for voltages over 230 kV.
 Researchers are also investigating nanofluids for transformer use; these would be used as additives to improve the stability and thermal and electrical properties of the oil.